NeoSOFT-Technologies/mobile-android/wiki/docs/modules/media-selection.md

 ## Features

-- **AndroidMediaPickerController** - Controller used to access media files via camera or gallery.
+- **AndroidMediaPickerController** - Controller used to access media files via camera or gallery or file explorer.